keeprefrigerated95/-minecraftAutoFarm/README.txt

 x: tilled soil with crops planted
 o: water blocks
 H: Hopper/chest/barrel
-S: character starting position
+S: character starting position (standing on top of a hopper/chest/barrel)

 All the blocks in this diagram are at the same Z coordinate This diagram is viewed from the top, down

+THERE IS A MAJOR BUG IN THE CODE.
+IF THE PLAYER CROSSES 0 AT THE X OR Z COORDINATES THE SCRIPT WILL BREAK.
+I AM WORKING ON FIXING THIS.

  oooooooooo
 Sxxxxxxxxxx ---->
-Hxxxxxxxxxx <----
 Hxxxxxxxxxx ---->
+Hxxxxxxxxxx
-Hxxxxxxxxxx <----
+Hxxxxxxxxxx
  oooooooooo
 Hxxxxxxxxxx |
 Hxxxxxxxxxx |
 Hxxxxxxxxxx |
 Hxxxxxxxxxx V
  oooooooooo

-I would recommend leaving 3 or four unobstructed blocks at the end of each row in case the script overshoots.

 *************************
  CONTROLLING THE SCRIPT
 *************************
-The script will make the player harvest and plant crops in a Z pattern.
+The script will make the player harvest and plant crops from right to left, top to bottom, like reading the words on this page.
+After one row is harvested the script walks the player back to the chest at the beginning of the row and deposits everything in inventory, excluding the hot bar.

 After running the script, position your character in the starting position, looking straight down, and facing towards the end of the first row.
 Make sure